max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 - Swapping CLK and DT on encoder (encoder will count backward)
 - Connecting LED to 3.3V instead of 5V (LED won't light)
 - Forgetting to bridge 5V-OUT pad (LED has no power)
-- Reversing display ribbon cable (display won't work)
+- Reversing display ribbon cable (display won't work)#remove this line, the display cable is not reversible#

 ---